lifeanddeath/oracle-certification-javaSE8-programmer/src/buildingblocks/BuildingBlocksNotes.md

 * All java objects are stored in your program memory's heap.
 The heap, which is also referred to as the free store, represents a large pool of unused memory aollocated to your Java application.
 The heap may be quite large, depending on your environment, but there is always a limit to its size. if you keep exhausting your heap memory, you'll eventually run out of memory.

+# Garbage Collection

+* Garbage collection refers to the process of automatically freeing memory on the heap by deleting objects that are no longer reachable in your program.
+There are  many different algorithms for garbage collection.

+* System.gc() is a way to suggest to to JVM  to do this, but it can as well be ignored.

+# finalize

+* Java allows objects to impelment a method called finalize() that might get called.
+This method gets called if the garbage collector tries to collect othe bojet.
+If the garbage  collector doesn't run, the method doesn't get called.
+If the garbage collector fails to collect the object and tries to run it again later, the method doesn't get called a second time.

+In practice, this mean you are highly unlikely to use it in real projects.
+Luckily, there isn't much remember to about this finalize().